 If one of the spouses becomes materialistic and starts judging relationships on the basis of money and social status, and the other spouse doesn’t cope up with the change, the relationship faces imbalance that may end up in a breakup.

-The worst thing about arranged marriages is, parents evaluate and like the matches for their children on their criterion of good or bad, rather than selecting a match that best suits to the nature, personality, priorities and desires of their son or daughter.
+The worst thing about arranged marriages is that parents evaluate and like the matches for their children on their criterion of good or bad, rather than selecting a match that best suits to the nature, personality, priorities, and desires of their son or daughter.
 Likewise, in these situations, both the would-be-groom and would-be-bride show utter obedience to their parents.
-They don’t make sure that the match of their parents’ choice is a really suitable and likeable match for them as well or not.
-After marriage, when both husband and wife come across their stark differences, they may not get along for a long time.
+They don’t make sure that the match of their parents’ choice is a really suitable and likable match for them as well or not.
+After marriage, when both the husband and wife come across their stark differences, they may not get along for a long time.